FranciscoKloganB/appwrite-database-migration-tool/README.md

 )
 ```

-The poll function runs the `fetcher` you provide up to five time applying an exponential backoff per
+The poll function runs the `fetcher` you provide up to six times applying an exponential backoff per
-try (0ms, 5000ms, 10000ms, 20000ms, 40000ms).
-Whenever the `fetcher` resolves, it calls the is
+try (0ms, 5000ms, 10000ms, 20000ms, 40000ms, 80000ms).
+Whenever the `fetcher` resolves, it calls the
-`isCompleted` method you provided.
-In turn, if `isCompleted` returns `true`, the `poll` function
+is `isReady` method you provided.
+In turn, if `isReady` returns `true`, the `poll` function
 resolves and returns the `fetcher` resolved data and a `null` error. **It is safe to call the next
 operations in your flow**.
-Otherwise, `poll` returns `null` data and an `error` explaining what went
+Otherwise, `poll` returns `null` data and an array of `error` explaining
+what went wrong.
+Particularly, the last `error` in the array will always be a generic `Error`
-wrong.
-Particularly, if there was at least one `fetcher` rejection, the last error that was
+indicating a "max retries reached" message.
+If there was at least one `fetcher` rejection, the
-encountered is returned to you.
-If the `fetcher` always resolves but is `isCompleted` always returns
-`false`, a generic Error is returned with a "max retries reached" message.
-Rejections are ignored if
+original error(s) will be included on the errors array, in order of occurrence, before the generic
+error.
+Rejections from `fetcher` and `isReady` "failures" are ignored if at least one fetcher
-subsequent fetcher calls succeed.
-The `poll` function never returns two non-null values at the same
+calls succeeds.
+The `poll` function never returns two non-null values at the same time!

-time!
+_Note: `poll` accepts optional `log`/`error` functions for verbose debugging in your Appwrite console._

 #### Migrations in General